dabit3/ubeswap-subgraph-workshop/README.md

 --product subgraph-studio \
 --from-contract 0x62d5b84bE28a183aBB507E125B384122D2C25fAE

+?
+Subgraph name › your-subgraph-name-from-studio
+?
+Directory to create the subgraph in › same as above (or your preferred folder name) ?
+Ethereum network › celo
+?
+Contract address › 0x62d5b84bE28a183aBB507E125B384122D2C25fAE
 # You will be prompted for ABI File path:
 ABI file (path): abis/Factory.json
 Contract name: Factory
 ```